Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-and-VS-Web-Tooling/Visual-Studio-and-Web-Essentials/README.md

 Follow these steps to setup your environment for the demo.

-1. Install **Web Essentials 2013** (if it is not already installed).
+1. Install **[Web Extension Pack](https://visualstudiogallery.msdn.microsoft.com/f3b504c6-0095-42f1-a989-51d5fc2a8459)** (if it is not already installed).

 1. Open the **GeekQuiz.sln** solution located under **source/begin**.

-1. If you don't have a user account, launch the application and register one.

-1. Log-in in both Chrome and IE and select to be remembered.
-This will avoid having to enter the credentials during the demo.

-1. Dock Visual Studio to the right and set up the layout of IE and Chrome as shown in the following figure.
+1. Dock Visual Studio to the right and set up the layout of Microsoft Edge and Chrome as shown in the following figure.

 	![Layout](Images/layout.png?raw=true)